-The Employer may temporarily change an employee's schedule:
+E. The Employer may temporarily change an employee's schedule:

-- A. By providing written notice to the employee at least seven (7) calendar days in advance of any change.
-The day notice is given is considered the first day of the notice period; or - B. By providing less than seven (7) calendar days' notice if the Employer permits the employee, at their option, to work all hours in their original schedule in addition to the modified schedule.
-In the event the employee elects to work additional hours under this subsection, such additional hours will be compensated in accord with the provisions of Article 15.
-Overtime & Callback.

-C. Employees will be notified of permanent schedule changes in writing at least fourteen (14) calendar days in advance of any change.
-The day notification is given will be considered the first day of notice.
+- 1. By providing written notice to the employee at least seven (7) calendar days in advance of any change.
+The day notice is given is considered the first day of the notice period; or - 2.
+By providing less than seven (7) calendar days' notice if the Employer permits the employee, at their option, to work all hours in their original schedule in addition to the modified schedule.
+In the event the employee elects to work additional hours under this subsection, such additional hours will be compensated in accord with the provisions of Article 15, Overtime & Callback. - F. Employees will be notified of permanent schedule changes in writing at least fourteen (14) calendar days in advance of any change.
+The day notification is given will be considered the first day of notice. - G. With approval of their supervisor, employees may change their schedule for a particular workday or workweek to accommodate personal needs.
+Any such adjusted schedule will be considered an agreed exception to Section 15.2.B.1.a.